ubports/docs.ubports.com/sdk/apps/qml/QtSensors/Qt Sensors - Maze QML Example.rst

 Add the Sensor QML types into your qml file.

-In this example we use the
-`TiltSensor </sdk/apps/qml/QtSensors/TiltSensor/>`__ with values based in degrees and an accuracy of 5 degree:
+In this example we use the :ref:`TiltSensor <sdk_qtsensors_tiltsensor>` with values based in degrees and an accuracy of 5 degree:

 .. code:: qml